 Anna Gail Caunca, MA, Program Manager

-Anna Gail's work experience has focused on the areas of youth and young adult leadership development, community building, residential life and student welfare, international education, and human rights education.
+development, community building, residential life and student welfare, international education, and human rights education.
 Building on her graduate studies in social justice and international education, Anna Gail worked with World Learning’s Youth Leadership and Peacebuilding Programs, facilitating workshops with the Governor’s Institute of Vermont on current issues and youth activism and traveling with and supporting students through the LondonX and Iraqi Youth Leadership Program for two years.
 In 2013, she traveled as the IHP Trustees’ Fellow for the inaugural year of the Human Rights: Foundations, Challenges, and Advocacy program.
-After four adventurous years living in Wellington, New Zealand, she is excited for a new chapter as the IHP program manager in 2015.
+After four adventurous years living in Wellington, New Zealand, she was excited to start a new chapter as the IHP program manager in 2015.

 Anna Gail earned her BS in psychology from the University of Illinois at Urbana-Champaign.
 She graduated from SIT Graduate Institute with an MA in intercultural service, leadership, and management and received her educator’s licensure in secondary education in social studies, incorporating social justice in the classroom.
 She is a vegetarian, photographer-in-the-making, and running enthusiast with a hearty laugh.